 Revolutionary Attitudes

-As these documents reveal, some supporters of the Revolution viewed altering various aspects of social life and maintaining political control as necessary for the fulfillment of republican political ideals.
+As these documents reveal, some supporters of the Revolution viewed altering various aspects of social life and maintaining political control by violent means as necessary for the fulfillment of republican political ideals.

 Further Reading